nickhward/Aubo-Pick-And-Place/README.md

 **GPD and gpd_ros**

-GPD needs to be installed becuase it is needed for gpd_ros as a library.
+GPD needs to be installed becuase it is required for gpd_ros as a library.
 Gpd_ros is just a ros wrapper for GPD.
 When installing GPD in order to successfully make the project, go to the CMakeList.txt file and comment out the line:

 ```